zataara/CarbonSight/schema/PROPOSAL.md

                     - Continue: the preference is recorded and user will not be shown the same possible connection again.
                     - Connect: the connection is then appended to the list on right side of page.
                         - If both users choose to connect, a 'gold' banner appears around that connection in list and contact info becomes visible.
             - Bottom of page is Spotify music player that plays through liked tracks of current user?
+(This will be first to go if short on time)
             - Right side of page is editable list of connections to other users.
             - Left side of page is an editable, heirarchical tree of liked Artists.